 The City's water distribution system is divided into four pressure zones due to varying topography in the City.
 Pressure Zone I is located north of PCH to the northern City limit.
 It is the largest pressure zone, serving approximately 75% of Lomita's population.
 Typically, when the CWPF is operational, Zone I is supplied by a blend of water purchased from WBMWD and treated groundwater from Well No. 5.
-Water service connections within the City's remaining Pressure Zones II, III, and IV are supplied directly with water purchased from WBMWD.
-While the CWPF has been offline following a detection of benzene in 2019, the entire City of Lomita has been supplied with water purchased from West Basin Municipal Water District (WBMWD).
+Water service connections to Pressure Zones II, III, and IV are supplied directly with water purchased from WBMWD.
+While the CWPF has been offline, the entire City of Lomita has been supplied with water purchased from WBMWD.

-Even while our water supply is coming from imported sources through WBMWD, we are continuing to conduct regular sampling and monitoring in the City's distribution system as required to ensure your water is healthy to drink.
+Even while our water supply is coming from imported sources through WBMWD, the City of Lomita is continuing to conduct regular sampling and monitoring in the City's distribution system as required to ensure your water is safe to drink.
 As such, no action is necessary on your part and there is currently no need to switch to an alternative source of water.